Meet our Board of directors

 Richard Churchill, Jr., treasurer of the board and chair of the Finance Committee, is a retired venture capitalist from Concord, formerly a partner of TA Associates and co-founder of M/C Venture Partners.
 He and his wife own and operate The Cottage, a home furnishings and design business in Concord.
 Mr. Churchill is also a member of Emerson's Physician Hospital Organization board.
 He is a former trustee of Concord Academy and Nashoba Brooks School.
 Mr. Churchill is a graduate of Dartmouth College and Harvard Business School.

-Gloria Clough of Concord is chair of Emerson's Governance Committee and the immediate past chair of the Emerson Health Care Foundation Board.
+Gloria Clough of Concord is the vice chair of the Emerson Board of Directors and a recent chair of the Emerson Health Care Foundation Board.
 She is a psychiatry clinical nurse specialist.
-She received her RN from Roger Williams General Hospital School of Nursing, BS from St. Joseph’s College, a master’s in nursing from Boston College and a master’s of divinity from the Weston Jesuit School of Theology.
+She received her nursing degree from Roger Williams General Hospital School of Nursing, her bachelor's from St. Joseph’s College, a master’s in nursing from Boston College and a master’s of divinity from the Weston Jesuit School of Theology.
 She established the first chaplaincy program at Emerson in 1991.

 Christopher M. Coloian